The Bankrate promise

 Law School-Based Loan Repayment Assistance Programs (LRAPs)

-At Boston College Law School, for example, annual awards for recipients have ranged from $500 all the way up to $7,000 in recent years.
-First-time applicants who attended the school in the last five years must earn less than $57,500 and work in a public interest career to be eligible.
-Applicants can continue receiving an award in subsequent years, but only until their incomes reach $65,000.
+For example, at Boston College Law School, the annual awards have ranged from $500 up to $10,000 in recent years.
+First-time applicants who attended the school in the last two years must earn less than $100,000 and work in a public-interest career to be eligible.
+Applicants can continue receiving an award for up to 10 years after their graduate date or until their incomes reach $150,000.

 Department of Justice Attorney Student Loan Repayment Program

-Department of Justice employees can apply for this forgiveness program provided they have at least $10,000 in federal student loans and meet other criteria.
-Most federal student loans qualify, and you can apply for up to $6,000 in forgiveness per calendar year, with a lifetime maximum benefit of $60,000 in forgiveness.
+Department of Justice employees can apply for this forgiveness program as long as they have at least $10,000 in federal student loans and meet other criteria.
+Most federal student loans qualify, and you can apply for up to $6,000 in forgiveness per calendar year, with a lifetime maximum of $60,000.

-If you’re struggling with law school debt and not sure where to turn, any of the forgiveness programs outlined here could help.
-Just make sure you read the fine print so you know what you’re getting into and that you have the right type of student loans and career to qualify.
+If you’re struggling with law school debt and not sure where to turn, law school loan forgiveness programs and loan assistance repayment options can help.
+Just make sure to read the fine print so you know what you’re getting into and whether you truly qualify.

-If you mostly have private student loan debt, then you may not be eligible for many traditional loan forgiveness programs.
-In that case, you may also want to explore the option of refinancing your student loans in order to secure a lower interest rate, a lower monthly payment or both.
-Depending on your income and other factors, may even be able to qualify if you have bad credit or no credit history.
+If you mostly have private student loan debt, you may not be eligible for many traditional loan forgiveness programs.
+In that case, consider whether refinancing your student loans can help you secure a lower interest rate, a lower monthly payment, or both.